ChendrayanV/aOSComm-IndiaTour/README.md

 [aOSComm](https://twitter.com/aOSComm) for giving me an oppurtunity to share ideas about CSOM, EWS Managed API and PowerShell
 ## Disclaimer
 All the PowerShell function created by me (Chendrayan Venkatesan a.k.a Chen V) in this module are built on the fly to demo about **Writing PowerShell
 Script Module and platyPS for external help**.
 Please do not use this in production environment without testing.
+Kindly read the [MIT License](https://github.com/ChendrayanV/aOSComm-IndiaTour/blob/master/LICENSE)